Knowing how to introduce yourself, find your way around, and ask basic questions in a new language is crucial for integrating any culture.

 “Je trouve cela merveilleux.”

 - “I find this wonderful.”
+This phrase can be used to express an extremely favorable opinion in French.
 The french word «cela» is relatively formal.
 For more casual phrasing, you can use «ça» instead of «cela», which is less literary.

 “C’est une merveille.”

 - “This is a beauty.”
 The French word «merveille» has a wondrous connotation to it.
 It is not just in reference to the beauty of the thing, but also its angelic state.
-It can be used when describing an artwork in French.
+This expression is suitable for expressing a very positive opinion when describing an artwork in French.

 “C’est absolument magique!”